-Songwriters and composers that want to understand what rights they have in regard to the distribution of reproductions of their intellectual work(s).
+Songwriters and composers who want to understand what rights they have in regard to the distribution or reproductions of their intellectual work(s).

-Recording Artists and producers that are seeking an understanding of how to record a copyrighted composition legally.
+Recording Artists and producers who want to understand how to record a copyrighted composition legally.

-Anyone that is interested in the fundamentals of copyright law in regard to the reproduction and distribution of copyrighted compositions.
+Anyone who is interested in the fundamentals of copyright law in regard to the reproduction and distribution of copyrighted compositions.

 What is a Mechanical License?